Gord Dineen: Coaching career

 Dineen was hired by the Anaheim Ducks in the 2007–08 season to join the coaching staff of their affiliate, the Portland Pirates, where he worked under head coach and younger brother Kevin Dineen.
 Following the season, the Ducks affiliated with the Iowa Chops.
 The Ducks named him head coach of the Chops for the 2008–09 season, his first AHL head coaching job.
 The Chops finished the season with a 33–33–4–10 record, earning 80 points, and missed the playoffs.
 After the season, the Ducks dropped the Chops as their affiliate, leading to the team having their franchise revoked and the team suspended.
 The Ducks did not have an AHL affiliate for the 2009–10 season and Dineen was not retained by the Ducks.

 In 2009–10, Dineen was hired as an assistant coach with the Toronto Marlies, the AHL affiliate of the Toronto Maple Leafs.
 He remained with the Marlies as an assistant under head coach Dallas Eakins from 2009 to 2013 and under Steve Spott in 2013–14.
 Dineen was promoted to head coach of the Marlies for the 2014–15 season, earning a record of 40–27–9–0 for 89 points, finishing second in the North Division.
 In the post-season, the Marlies lost to the Grand Rapids Griffins in the first round.
 The Maple Leafs then hired Sheldon Keefe as head coach of the Marlies for the 2015–16 season, deemed and up and coming coach, and Dineen was moved back to the assistant coaching position.
 Following the 2016–17 season, Dineen was not retained by the Marlies.

 Dineen then joined the Rochester Americans of the AHL as an assistant to head coach Chris Taylor in 2017.
 Days before the start of the 2019–20 AHL season, Taylor was called up to the Americans' NHL parent team, the Buffalo Sabres, and Dineen was named the Americans' interim head coach.
 After Taylor returned from Buffalo, Dineen went back to his role as assistant coach.
+Taylor and Dineen were fired by the Americans in June 2020.